asafiw/simloud-docs/src/pages/en/simloudfile.yaml.md

 **Possible Options**: Fractional requests are allowed.
 When you define a container with `spec.containers[].resources.requests.cpu` set to `0.5`, you are requesting half as much CPU time compared to if you asked for `1.0 `CPU.
 For CPU resource units, the quantity expression `0.1 `is equivalent to the expression `100m`, which can be read as "one hundred millicpu".
 Some people say "one hundred millicores", and this is understood to mean the same thing.

+This block describes limits for cpu.

 ### `.spec.pod.containers[].resources.limits.ephemeral-storage`
 **Default value**: `-`

 **Type**: `str`

 **Possible Options:**: Limits and requests for `ephemeral-storage` are measured in byte quantities.
 You can express storage as a plain integer or as a fixed-point number using one of these suffixes: E, P, T, G, M, K. You can also use the power-of-two equivalents: Ei, Pi, Ti, Gi, Mi, Ki.

+This block describes limits for ephemeral-storage.

 ### `.spec.pod.containers[].resources.health_check`
 **Default value**: `{}`